8 Seriously Useful Tips For Running In Hot Weather Conditions

 Remember, you feel thirsty after you’ve dehydrated so basically you should avoid being thirsty in the first place!

-Even moderate dehydration when running in the heat and hot weather conditions can cause confusion or worse, fainting, and with other favourites such as cramps, spasms, headaches and fatigue, you will definitely want to stay well hydrated before negotiating those bright hot runs.
+Even moderate dehydration when running in the heat and hot weather conditions can cause confusion or worse, fainting, and with other favourites such as cramps, spasms, headaches and fatigue, you will definitely want to stay well hydrated and loaded up on electrolytes before negotiating those bright hot runs.

 Note that gulping a bottle of water just before the run is best avoided – your stomach would rebel and most of it wouldn’t be absorbed by your body by the time the run is finished.